Fox682/Projects/E&C DNS.md

 iface ens3 inet static
         address 192.168.0.200
         gateway 192.168.0.1

 ```

 The hash symbol `#` (or pound if you're old school like me) denotes that this line is a `comment` line, meaning it's just there for notes and not processed.
-Below is the contents of my interfaces file on my PiHole.
+Above is the contents of my interfaces file on my PiHole (almost).
 My network interface is `ens3` and the modified config is under `# Primary Network Interface (static)`.
 Be sure no other computers are currently using the IP address you want to give it, mine is `192.168.0.200` that should be outside the DHCP range that routers normally assign IPs for, so it *should* be safe to use on your network also.

 Please note that your network interface will likely be different.
 To find yours on your pi (or linux machine) you can use:

 ```
 user@pihole:~$ ip -br -c a